sonrai-LLC/ExtRS/README.md

 # ExtRS
-ExtRS provides a framework for extending the capabilities of SSRS.
-Common public API endpoints and clients are consolidated into a Swiss Army knife data and reporting extension of sorts.
-API operations to get SSRS management including management tools for configuring users, security and charting historical and realtime data.
-Additionally, the general purpose ExtRS API operations can alert users, get weather, sports, news, data-driven alerts and lots more.
+ExtRS provides a framework for extending the capabilities of the report data models provided by SSRS that determine what can be rendered on a report.
+With ExtRS, (prounounced "extras"), common public API endpoints and SDK clients are consolidated into a Swiss Army knife of supplemental, publicly available data that can compliment your reporting.
+API operations provide SSRS user management, granular report item security and other metric datasets and values that may prove useful for one or more of your reports.

+Additionally, the general purpose ExtRS API operations can alert users, get weather, sports, news info, data-driven alerts and lots more.

 SSRS ain't dead- it's just a niche tool that hasn't fully realized its potential- yet. 😊